tangentsoft/pidp8i/README.md

 Giving this option therefore gets you an empty OS/8 `DSK:` device and nothing in `SYS:` beyond what was left after the OS/8 `BUILD` step.

+There are a few exceptions:

-There is one exception: this option does not affect the `--lowercase` option because that affects only OS/8's command interpreter and OS/8's BASIC implementation, so we deem it to be orthogonal to the purpose of the `--os8-minimal` flag, which only affects the optional post-`BUILD` features.
+1. This option does not affect the `--lowercase` option because that affects only OS/8's command interpreter and OS/8's BASIC implementation, so we deem it to be orthogonal to the purpose of the `--os8-minimal` flag, which only affects the optional post-`BUILD` features.
 If you want a *truly* pristime OS/8 disk, you should therefore also give `--lowercase=none`.

+2. This option does not affect `--disable-os8-src`, because it only suppresses optional features in the "bin" media.
+If you want a minimal OS/8 bin disk and no src disk, give that option as well.

 #### --help